sgottsch/eventkg/README.md

 ## Manual Configuration

 EventKG extracts information from several reference sources and fits them into the EventKG schema.
 Therefore, several expressions needs to be defined manually.
 This includes mappings from source-specific property labels to the EventKG schema and language-specific temporal expressions, as explained below.
+If the reference sources get updated or a new language is included in EventKG, manual changes are necessary for these files.

 ### Mappings